-When "basis_type = pw", ks_solver can be cg or dav.
+When "basis_type = pw", ks_solver can be cg, bpcg or dav.
+The bpcg method only supports K-point parallelism currently.
 The default setting cg is recommended, which is band-by-band conjugate gradient diagonalization method.
 There is a large probability that the use of setting of dav, which is block Davidson diagonalization method, can be tried to improve performance.